Whoever told you that starting and maintaining a successful blog was going to be easy, was lying to you.

 You want it to be ridiculously easy for your readers to share your content.

-We’ve talked about organic traffic being crucial to your success, but traffic from social media is just as imperative.
+We’ve talked about organic traffic being essential to your success, but traffic from social media is just as imperative.

-If you’ve covered all your bases in the first three things on this list, then this may be why you are not getting any blog traffic.
+If you’ve covered all your bases in the first three things on this list, then this may be why you’re not getting any blog traffic.
 Your readers simply cannot share your content, therefore, you’re missing out on a whole piece of a pie.

 If you’re with WordPress, there are countless plug-ins that will put social sharing options all over your blog.
 I use Sumo for social sharing.